AlessandroS94/ChatJS/README.md

 # Chat JS

 > This is simple prototype of Chat messenger.
 This work using a Vanilla JavaScript, JQuery and ajax.
 The chat Js is used in anader project.
-You can see in the action on this <a href="https://github.com/AlessandroS94/corso_21122022/tree/main/Day%2010/code/diemme_java">       Spring Boot project </>
+You can see in the action on this <a href="https://github.com/AlessandroS94/corso_21122022/tree/main/Day%2010/code/diemme_java">Spring Boot project </a>